Discover the Kaysersberg Christmas market in Alsace © French Moments

 The hidden courtyards

 Moreover, don’t hesitate to enter the intimate and sometimes hidden courtyards (as long as they’re open to the public!).
-They will surprise you with their decoration, some of them featuring a Nativity scene.

-Finally make sure to taste one of the local specialties.
+Finally, make sure to taste one of the local specialties.

 Christmas in Kaysersberg, Alsace © French Moments